 Substitutions

-Orrington Farms Chicken Flavored Seasoning can be purchased online (these are Amazon affiliate links).
-Or feel free to use one of the options listed below.
+- Orrington Farms Chicken Flavored Seasoning can be purchased online, oruse one of the options listed below.

-Better Than Bouillon No-Chicken Base is also great for this recipe.
-Use 1 ½ tablespoons bouillon paste to replace 3 tablespoons of Orrington Farms powder.
+- Better Than Bouillon No-Chicken Base is also great for this recipe.
+Use 3 ½ teaspoons bouillon paste to replace 3 tablespoons of Orrington Farms powder.

 What to Serve With Vegan Turkey

-If you're preparing this vegan turkey for Thanksgiving, here are some of our favorite vegan Thanksgiving recipes to round out your meal.
+If you're preparing a vegan turkey roast for Thanksgiving, here are some of our favorite holiday recipes to round out your meal!

-Outside of the holiday season, this vegan turkey is great for weekly meal prep and slicing for sandwiches.
-You can also shred it for Mexican dishes, barbecue, and pile it on baked potatoes, nachos, and more.
+Outside of the holiday season, vegan turkey is great for weekly meal prep and slicing for sandwiches.
+You can also shred it for your favorite vegan barbecue dishes, pile it on baked potatoes, tacos, nachos, and more.

 Recipe Video